Ragin-LundF/k8s-jcasc-management/README.md

     * apply secrets to kubernetes
     * manage secrets globally for easy administration
     * manage secrets per project for more security
-* manage the Jenkins instances for a namespace with the project configuration (not ready yet)
+* manage the Jenkins instances for a namespace with the project configuration
     * install
     * uninstall